lgatto/lgatto.github.io/_pages/about.md

 * Talk at the Leibniz Institut for Aging, on the 8 November 2017, invited by
   [Alessandro Ori](http://www.leibniz-fli.de/research/research-groups/ori/).
 I
-  will be talking about spatial proteomics, its applications and finding, and the open and collaborative R/Bioconductor software ecosystem.
+  will be presenting my work in spatial proteomics, its applications and finding, and the open and collaborative R/Bioconductor software ecosystem.

 * [EuBIC 2018 developer's meeting](http://uahost.uantwerpen.be/eubic18/),